PhrygianGates/PARSECBenchmark-v3.0-Ferret-Taskflow/README.md

     + `-c` means the version, available ones are `gcc-taskflow`, `gcc-tbb`, `gcc-pthreads`, `gcc`
     + the official version is `gcc-tbb`, `gcc-pthreads` and `gcc`, we add `gcc-taskflow`
 4. run taskflow version dedup
-    + `parsecmgmt -a run -p ferret -c gcc-taskflow -i simlarge -n 8`
+    + `parsecmgmt -a run -p ferret -c gcc-taskflow -i native -n 8`
     + `-c` means which version you want to run(remember to build first)
     + `-i` means which dataset you want to run
     + `-n` means how many threads you want to use